-No. Any fees associated with Community Choice will be fully explained in the opt-out notifications that will be mailed to all eligible residents.
+No. Any fees associated with Community Choice will be fully explained in the opt-out notifications that will be mailed to all eligible businesses.

 Yes.
-You will still be able to apply for and receive energy efficiency rebates from your current utility, PG&E or SCE, if you participate in Community Choice.
+Energy audits and efficiency rebates will still be available to businesses participating in Community Choice.
 Energy efficiency rebates and audits are funded by California ratepayers and administered by PG&E or SCE under the auspices of the California Public Utilities Commission.

 Yes.
 The California Public Utilities Commission (CPUC) has developed the rules for community choice aggregation.
 The San Joaquin Valley Power Authority submitted to the CPUC an implementation plan in compliance with the laws and rules for community choice aggregation.
 The San Joaquin Valley Power Authority's implementation plan was certified by the State in April 2007.
 The CPUC will not regulate rate setting for the Community Choice program.
 This will be done by the San Joaquin Valley Power Authority directors.

 Copyright © 2006-2011 Community Choice.
 All Rights Reserved.